touray/frontend/README.md

 - ```$ gulp htmlmin``` Minifies HTML documents
 - ```$ gulp uncss``` Removes unused styles

 **IMPORTANT: DO NOT EDIT ANYTHING IN THE `src/scss/frontend` OR `dist` DIRECTORIES!** This is for Frontend Build's core Sass setup.
 Updates will override any changes in these directories.
+In addition, all custom Sass variables should be placed in `src/scss/application/global/_variables-custom.scss`.

+#### Setting Up Base CSS

+One feature to using Frontend Build is it's ability to quickly setup base and common styles.
+Edit the variables in `src/scss/application/global/_variables.scss` to configure your project's theme.
+To add additional variables, use the `src/scss/application/global/_variables-custom.scss` file (this allows Frontend Build to be updated in the future).

+#### Styleguide Generation

+Another feature to using Frontend Build is it's ability to create a styleguide automatically using [KSS](http://warpspire.com/kss/styleguides/).
+For more information, see [the syntax documentation](http://warpspire.com/kss/syntax/) on how to utilize this feature.

 ### Contributing